This article was last updated on Friday, February 28, 2021.

-If any sperm were waiting around in the reproductive tract before ovulation occurred (they can survive in the female reproductive tract for up to around five days, after all), or if sperm make their way into the reproductive tract and all the way to the egg when it’s released, fertilization can occur.
+- If any sperm were waiting around in the reproductive tract before ovulation occurred (they can survive in the female reproductive tract for up to ~5 days after all), or if sperm make their way into the reproductive tract and all the way to the egg when it's released, fertilization can occur.

 Most medical professionals agree that a fertilized egg does not equal successful conception.
 It takes about six days for a fertilized egg to travel down into the uterus where it then digs its heels into the uterine lining (on average, fertilized eggs implant 6-10 days after conception in the fallopian tube).

 It's only at that point that it can start further developing and receiving the nutrients it needs to result in a pregnancy.
 Only about 40% of fertilized eggs will make it past this implanting-in-the-uterine-lining hurdle (caveat: this data is hard to come by, so estimates of this statistic may vary widely), and it's after that point that most medical professionals would consider it a pregnancy.

 What are the chances of getting pregnant during your cycle?
 Can you get pregnant after ovulation or while you're on your period?

 If you get your period regularly and don't have any conditions (like PCOS) that influence ovulation, you'll ovulate around the middle of your cycle (days 10-14) in about 92% to 96% of cycles; in the remaining 4%-6% of cycles, ovulation never occurs (this is perfectly normal).